HappyRouting: Learning Emotion-Aware Route Trajectories for Scalable In-The-Wild Navigation: Architecture

 \paragraph{Optimization Backend}

 To implement the optimization procedure, we \chreplaced[id=1AC]{used}{use} the open-source, Java-based framework GraphHopper\footnote{\url{https://github.com/graphhopper/graphhopper}}.
-GrapHopper offers a fast and memory-efficient routing engine, including a web frontend and a standalone web server to calculate the distance, time, turn-by-turn instructions, and trajectory properties for a route.
-We \chreplaced[id=1AC]{adopted}{adopt} the routing optimization according to Equation~\ref{eq:routing_opt}.
+GrapHopper offers a fast and memory-efficient routing engine, including a web frontend and a standalone web server to calculate a route's distance, time, turn-by-turn instructions, and trajectory properties.
+We \chreplaced[id=1AC]{adopted}{adopt} the routing optimization according to ~\autoref{eq:routing_opt}.
 We \chreplaced[id=1AC]{did}{do} not employ a standard A* algorithm~\cite{hart1968formal} for optimal route finding due to performance reasons.
 Instead, we \chreplaced[id=1AC]{disabled}{disable} all initial edge weight calculations for happy routing and \chreplaced[id=1AC]{built}{build} a prominently-used CH (Contraction Hierarchy) graph~\cite{geisberger2008contraction} with precalculated happiness weights to speed-up optimization (\textbf{Req 4}). \chreplaced[id=1AC]{We exposed}{Thereafter, our system exposes} a happy and fastest routing computation endpoint.
-The interactive GrapHopper routing endpoint for a happy route computation is shown in Figure~\ref{fig:sub1_web_routing_engine}.
+The interactive GrapHopper routing endpoint for a happy route computation is shown in~\autoref{fig:sub1_web_routing_engine}.

-\paragraph{Smartphone Navigation App} To provide users with the ability to navigate, we implemented a scalable mobile application.
+\paragraph{Smartphone Navigation App} We implemented a scalable mobile application to provide users with the ability to navigate.
 Therefore, we customized the Android application PocketMaps\footnote{\url{https://github.com/junjunguo/PocketMaps}} to use our optimization engine (\textbf{Req 3}).
 Our mobile application tracks the current smartphone geolocation using GPS and is able to search for destinations on the map via Google Maps search.
 The application then performs map matching of the current geocoordinate to the road segment and outputs turn-by-turn navigation instructions (via text and voice).
-Users can choose between the fastest and happiest routing in our app.
-Figure~\ref{fig:phone_placement} shows the navigation screen of our customized PocketMaps application in the wild.
+Users can choose between the fastest and happiest routing in our app.~\autoref{fig:phone_placement} shows the navigation screen of our customized PocketMaps application in the wild.